Student Resume Examples & Guide for 2021

 - For more tips and tricks on how to best present your work experience, check out our complete guide to the work experience section.

-FAQ: Should you list irrelevant work experience in a student resume?
+- Should you list irrelevant work experience in a student resume?

 Most students don’t have much professional work experience.